 We want children to be excited about computing and enthusiastic, but also able to use technology positively, responsibly and safely.
 We want to build digital literacy for our children so they are well prepared for when they move on to the junior school.
 We sequence their learning through the Teach Computing curriculum and children have the opportunity to work on laptops and iPads to build their skills across different devices.

-We want our children to be respectful and tolerant of everyone, especially as the community around them is becoming more diverse.
-Our R.E lessons, which follow the Stoke agreed syllabus, build knowledge of religious traditions, celebrations, stories and values.
+We aim for our children to be respectful and tolerant of everyone, especially as the community around them is becoming more diverse.
+Our R.E lessons, which follow the Stoke on Trent agreed syllabus, builds knowledge of religious traditions, celebrations, stories and values.